remotion-dev/remotion/packages/docs/docs/docker.md

 ## Recommendation: Don't use Alpine Linux

 Alpine Linux is a lightweight distribution often used in Docker.
-There are two drawbacks for using it in Remotion:
+There are two known issues with it when used in conjunction with Remotion:

 - The launch of the Rust parts of Remotion may be very slow (>10sec slowdown per render)
 - If a new version of Chrome gets released in the registry, you might be unable to downgrade because old versions are not kept and breaking changes can not be ruled out.